This article has links to products and services we love, which we may make commission from.

 If you don’t want to shell out for the inflatables, tire the kids out at the Clearwater Beach Playground instead.

-There are two areas, one of young children, and the other for bigger kids, and both are sheltered from the hot Florida sun.
+There are two areas, one for young children and the other for bigger kids, and both are sheltered from the hot Florida sun.

 During the tour, the pilot shares information about the area so you can learn a little more about the barrier island below.